regmckie/CS4395-NLP_Portfolio/README.md

 Lastly, there is a report included with this assignment.
 The report includes a system description (including a more in-depth description of the NLP techniques I used), a diagram of the dialogue tree, sample dialogue interactions, an evaluation and analysis of the chatbot, and an appendices for the knowledge base I created and the saved user models.

-You can find a link to my program [here].
-You can also find a link to my report [here].
+You can find a link to my program [here](https://github.com/regmckie/CS4395-NLP_Portfolio/tree/main/Assignment8).
+You can also find a link to my report [here](https://github.com/regmckie/CS4395-NLP_Portfolio/blob/main/Assignment8/chatbot_report_rdg170330.pdf).

 ### Assignment 9: ACL Paper Summary